Rexaintreal/esp-32-blueprint/README.md

 RIGHT  → GPIO 26
 SELECT → GPIO 27
 ```

 ### Buzzer
 ```
 (+) → GPIO 18
 (-) → GND
 ```

-### LED (with 220Ω resistor so it dosent blow up or smth)
+### LED (with 220Ω resistor so it doesn't blow up or smth)
 ```
 (+) → GPIO 19
 (-) → 220Ω → GND
 ```

 ## Required Libraries
-(hOPING YOU ALREADDY HAVE THE ESP THING SET UP IN THE IDE If not check below)
+(HOPING YOU ALREADY HAVE THE ESP THING SET UP IN THE IDE If not check below)

 Install these libraries through the Arduino IDE Library Manager:

 1. **Wire** (Built-in with Arduino IDE)
 2. **Adafruit GFX Library** by Adafruit
 3. **Adafruit SSD1306** by Adafruit

 ### Installation Steps